 Idiom

 to eat a horse

 to walk on air

 to be no spring chicken

 to have butterflies

-Meaning

-to be quite old

-to feel nervous

-to have a very big appetite

-to feel very happy

 Underline the idiom in each of the sentences below.
 Then say what each one means.

 My grandmother bought me a dog.
 I wanted a rabbit but my mother said that I should not look a gift horse in the mouth.